ManchesterTheatres.com

 Not to forget the voiceover by Benjamin Zephaniah which helped to move the story forward and create the iconic dark theme of this powerful drama series.

 I am not sure that I will be able to hear Nick Caves ‘Red Right Hand’ without visualising the movement of the whole cast upon the stage.
-This was a first experience for myself to see contemporary dance bringing a serious dark crime series to life, it certainly did not disappoint, and I will be following the Rambert dance company anticipating their next performance!
+Contemporary dance bringing a serious dark crime series to life, certainly did not disappoint, and I will be following the Rambert dance company anticipating their next performance!

 WE SCORE RAMBERT'S PEAKY BLINDERS...